What is a Bullhorn Lip Lift Surgery? Sydney and Melbourne Options for Lip Augmentation and Lip Lift Surgery

 Though typically older patients are interested in lip lifts, younger patients also opt for lip lifts the preemptively pump up their lips and give their face a more balanced and beautiful look.

-What other types of lip lift options are available?
+What other types of lip lift options are available from our Melbourne and Sydney Surgery teams?

 Another option for a lip lift is the Corner Lip Lift.